-The Company's accounts receivable, accounts payable, and accrued expenses represent financial instruments.
-The carrying value of these financial instruments is a reasonable approximation of fair value.
+The Company's cash and cash equivalents including restricted cash, accounts receivable, accounts payable, and accrued expenses represent financial instruments.
+The carrying value of these financial instruments is a reasonable approximation of fair value due to the short-term nature of the instruments.

-Note 17 - Related Party Transactions
+Note 16 - Related Party Transactions